ahmedtadde/BOMViz/README.md

 ------

 ## Other notes:

+- The `Prestige` index of each Oscars movie is calculated by:

+        * Calculating `critics performance` by taking the mean of its metascore and tomatometer.

+        * Calculating `oscars performance` by adding its win percentage (#wins/#nominations) to its nominations divided by 10.

+        * Finally, the `Prestige` index is calculated by taking the geometric mean of the `critics performance` and `oscars performance`

+- The `Overall Score` index of each Oscars movie is calculated  by taking the geometric mean of its domestic `Box Office` and `Prestige` index.

+- The engineered features `Prestige` and `Overall Score` are not gospel, obviously.
+They are subjective and simplistic; it could definitely be done differently or improved upon.
+Suggestions welcomed.

 - Download the "cleaned" datasets for each tab from the `Data` section using the download buttons labeled 'CSV', 'EXCEL' found below the `Data` section header.